LGBTQ rights in Iraq: American occupation of Iraq

 When Coalition Provisional Authority Chief executive Paul Bremer took control of Iraq following the U.S. invasion in 2003, he issued a series of decrees that restored the Iraqi criminal code back to the Iraq penal code of 1969 (as revised in 1988), abolishing the death penalty (which the newly formed Iraqi government restored in 2005), and removing most restrictions on free speech and assembly.

-Despite this, starting in 2003, large waves of harassment and violence against LGBT people from family members and other Iraqis who felt the need to punish people for violating traditional Islamic laws could be seen, with many people outside of the LGBT community, ranging from journalist, citizens, and even some politicians in Iraq, reporting how brutal many of the attacks were.
-It is around this time that many LGBT activist organizations, such as The Organization of Women's Freedom in Iraq and Iraqi LGBT, started to form in response to the growing violence.
-The largest amounts of murder and death would happen during this time period, and despite the formation of many LGBT activist organization, many would be forced to disband, go underground, or travel to different countries to continue work there.
+Despite this, starting in 2003, large waves of harassment and violence against LGBTQ people from family members and other Iraqis who felt the need to punish people for violating traditional Islamic laws could be seen, with many people outside of the LGBTQ community, ranging from journalist, citizens, and even some politicians in Iraq, reporting how brutal many of the attacks were.
+It is around this time that many LGBTQ activist organizations, such as The Organization of Women's Freedom in Iraq and Iraqi LGBTQ, started to form in response to the growing violence.
+The largest amounts of murder and death would happen during this time period, and despite the formation of many LGBTQ activist organization, many would be forced to disband, go underground, or travel to different countries to continue work there.

 On February 5, 2005, IRIN News agency (now The New Humanitarian) issued a report titled "Iraq: Male homosexuality still a taboo".
 The article stated, among other things, that "honor killings" by Iraqis against a gay family member are common and given some legal protection.
 The article also stated that the 2001 amendment to the criminal code stipulating the death penalty for homosexuality "has not been changed", even though Paul Bremer clearly ordered the criminal code to go back to its 1980s edition.